cdaein/supercut/README.md

 #cli #ml #gemini #nodejs

 Automataic supercut video generation with Google Gemini.
 You can ask it to search for moments of a video (ex.
 "Find every moment the speaker says _something_") and it will respond with timestamps.
 Then, corresponding video clips are rendered and stitched together to create a montage video.
-You can also provide a folder of multiple videos, then the program will generate a supercut video.
+You can also input multiple videos, then the program will generate a supercut video.

 ## How to install